|

 Despite notable and continued opposition, by the early decades of the 20th

 century, the whitewashing of Civil War History had occurred.
-The cause of
+The cause

 the Confederacy had been states rights without slavery, and the cause of